rmarting/quarkus-streaming-managed-services-sample/README.md

 ## Cleaning Resources

-If you need to clean up your resources, then it is very easy using the same tools but not in this way:
+If you need to clean up your resources, then it is very easy using the same tools but now in this way:

-Undeploying our application:
+Undeploy our application:

 ```shell
 ./mvnw oc:undeploy -Popenshift -DskipTests